Dwight Gooden: Legal troubles

 Gooden was arrested for cocaine possession in Holmdel Township, New Jersey on June 7, 2019.
 Gooden had been stopped by police for driving too slowly and having illegally tinted windows when they discovered two baggies suspected of containing cocaine.
-Gooden was charged with possession of a controlled substance, possession of drug paraphernalia and driving under the influence and faced up to five years in prison if convicted.
+Gooden was charged with possession of a controlled substance, possession of drug paraphernalia and driving under the influence.
+He pleaded guilty to one charge of possessing cocaine in August and was sentenced to a year probation in November 2020.

-Yet another arrest for driving while intoxicated occurred on July 22, 2019, this time in Newark, New Jersey.
+Another arrest for driving while intoxicated occurred on July 22, 2019, this time in Newark, New Jersey.
 Gooden had been due in court to answer for the cocaine possession arrest in June the day after his arrest in July.

 In popular culture

-American rock band the Mountain Goats released a song entitled “Doc Gooden” on their 2019 album In League with Dragons.
-The lyrics, written by John Darnielle, include references to life as a baseball player.
+American rock band the Mountain Goats released a song entitled "Doc Gooden" on their 2019 album In League with Dragons.
+Songwriter John Darnielle's lyrics reference life as a baseball player.

-American rapper Action Bronson mentioned Gooden in his 2015 song "Baby Blue".
+American rapper Action Bronson mentioned Gooden in his 2015 song "Baby Blue."

+American hiphop group Da Lench Mob referenced Gooden along with Babe Ruth in the 1992 song "You And Your Heroes."

+The baseball video game MLB Power Pros uses Gooden's Dr. K nickname as the name for an ability that makes pitchers pitch well with two strikes.

+In the seventh season premiere of Law & Order "Causa Mortis," aired in 1996, Adam Schiff compares a defense attorney whose career has rebounded after a series of personal and professional setbacks to Gooden, asking, "If Doc Gooden can rise from the dead, why not Abe Mercer?"